What to Do

 Training

 FEMA offers a host of courses that are free and open to the public.
 These are offered online through their independent study platform, as well as in person, either at the Emergency Management Institute or another host location.
 The Delaware Emergency Management Agency also is home to its own all-hazards training program that hosts courses, workshops, and exercises that cover a wide variety of emergency management topics.
-If you are interested in learning more about the training and exercises offered by FEMA, DEMA, or the University of Delaware Office of Emergency Management, please contact us using this form.
+If you are interested in learning more about the training and exercises offered by FEMA, DEMA, or the University of Delaware Office of Emergency Management, please contact us through the linked form.